steinwurf/hex/README.rst

 =======
-condian
+hexdump
 =======

-condian is a small C++ header only library for endian conversion.
+hexdump is a small header only library for printing the content of a object as a hex dump

 .. contents:: Table of Contents:
    :local:

 Usage
 =====

-Here is how you use it...